mwchben/blockchain-JS/README.md

 ## A JavaScript Blockchain Network

 This project is for my 4th year SCIT project that will be accessible via this [link](https://#.com/) someday.
+I hope to build a web app overlay the network that will use the concept of blockchain for performance and integrity.

 ### Note